nizwant/cloud_computing_project/README.md

     - process somehow this scatter plot to create a fingerprint
 5. Store the fingerprint in the database with metadata (e.g., song name, artist, etc.)

-Truth be told, I'm guessing there is a Python package that does all of this (maybe I'm wrong), but I don't want to use it.
-On the other hand, I don't want to write it from scratch (because that is not the point), so there is a balance that we have to find.
+Truth be told, We're guessing there is a Python package that does all of this (maybe We're wrong), but We don't want to use it.
+On the other hand, We don't want to write it from scratch (because that is not the point), so there is a balance that we have to find.

 ### What happens when crawling (user wants to add a new song / new database of songs is added)